bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3><a href="wk2">Module/Week 2: HTML</a></h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Module 2 equips students with advanced skills in HTML, focusing on creating, hosting, and accurately indexing links and images to enhance web page functionality and aesthetics.
-Students will learn how to convert unique characters into UTF8 Unicode, ensuring global compatibility and accessibility.
-This module also delves into crafting and publishing essential HTML elements such as lists, and teaches the intricacies of writing and nesting HTML tables and their content.
-These skills enable students to structure web content effectively, laying the foundation for sophisticated web design and development.
+<p>Module 2 equips students with advanced skills in HTML, focusing on
+creating, hosting, and accurately indexing links and images to enhance web page functionality and aesthetics.
+Students will learn how to convert unique characters into UTF8 Unicode, ensuring global compatibility and accessibility.</p>

+<p>This module also delves into crafting
+and publishing essential HTML elements such as lists, and teaches the intricacies of writing and nesting HTML tables and their content.
+These skills enable students to structure web content effectively, laying the foundation for sophisticated web design and development.</p>

 <p><small><small>7 lessons, 9 readings</small></small></p>